Standard of Conduct

 Contact: Student Life Office

 It is important that students know College policy and understand expectations.
 Living responsibly in community with constant interaction requires reasonable regulation.
-These standards reflect the college’s responsibility to provide a safe and healthy living and learning experience.
+These standards reflect our collective responsibility to maintain a safe and healthy living and learning experience.

-William Jewell College has established the following guidelines of student conduct that are inconsistent with the values of William Jewell College and the institution’s philosophy of living responsibly in community.
+William Jewell College has established the following guidelines for student conduct.
+This list outlines conduct that is inconsistent with the values of William Jewell College and the institution’s philosophy of living responsibly in community:

 - Dishonesty or knowingly providing false information to the college.

 - Theft of, misuse of, or damage to college or personal property by a member of the college community or campus visitors; possession of stolen property.

 - Forgery, alteration or misuse of college documents, records or identification.